Dorothea Gravina

-Dorothea Margaret Home Rawdon Briggs (5 April 1905 – 1990), was usually called by her maiden name, Molly Briggs or "Briggsy".
-She was a mountain climber, described as a "charismatic adventurer".
+Dorothea Margaret Home Rawdon Briggs (5 April 1905 – July 1990), was usually called by her maiden name, Molly Briggs or "Briggsie".
+She was a mountain climber, described as a "charismatic adventurer", and Girl Guide leader.

-Family
+Personal life

-Briggsy became Countess Gravina when she married the Count Gravina, by then a widower, in Buckingham on 16 May 1933, when she was 20.
+Briggsie became Countess Gravina in 1933 when she married the Count Gilberto Gravina (1890-1972), by then a widower, in Buckingham on 16 September 1933.

-After the marriage, they lived at Meran in the Italian Tyrol and she climbed and skied in the Alps with an uncle Binnie Briggs, who had been a founder member of the Alpine Ski Club, and with her husband, who was also a very competent skier.
+After the marriage, they lived at Merano in the Italian Tyrol and she climbed and skied in the Alps with an uncle Binnie Briggs, who was a founding member of the Alpine Ski Club, and her husband.
+They had three children, including Christopher, later Count Gravina, and Michael who also took up climbing and was part of the team which made the first ascent of Pumasillo in 1957.

 Her mother-in-law, Blandine Gravina a predecessor as Countess Gravina, was the daughter of the celebrated conductor Hans von Bülow and his wife Cosima (later the mistress, then the wife, of the composer Richard Wagner).

-Their son Christopher, now Count Gravina, was born in 1934 in Buckingham (Vol. 3a, p.
-1793).
-There were two more sons of the marriage.

-Her husband, Count Gravina

-Her husband, Gilbert Graf Gravina was born 17.10.1890 in Palermo, Italy.
-His German mother Blandine, born von Bülow, had married the Italian count Biagio [=Blasius] Gravina in 1882.
-She was by her mother Cosima a granddaughter of Franz Liszt and stepdaughter of Richard Wagner.
-Gilbert went to school in Bayreuth and studied mechanics at Dresden and Leipzig.
-At the same time he practised his musical talents.
-During the First World War he served in the Italian army.
-After that war he returned to Germany and worked as an orchestra-conductor.
-He spent the Second World War at his house in Meran.
-Later he lived in Bayreuth and worked as a musical assistant for the Richard Wagner Festival.
-Graf Gravina was a very popular man in Bayreuth; he died there on 23 November 1972.

-Career

-At the outbreak of war, Briggsy, a Briton in enemy territory, made her way with her sons to England, where she lived in a caravan on a farm, and got a job delivering milk door-to-door to keep herself and her small sons.
-She never saw her husband again, but at the time of his death she was living in Frittenden, Cranbrook, Kent and with the youngest son she attended his funeral.
+At the outbreak of war, Briggsie, a Briton in enemy territory, made her way with her sons to England, where she lived in a caravan on a farm, and got a job delivering milk door-to-door to keep herself and her small sons.
+She never saw her husband again, but at the time of his death she was living in Frittenden, Cranbrook, Kent and she attended his funeral with the youngest son Michael.

-Briggsy became very much involved with the Girl Guide Movement.
+Briggsie was a long-term member of the Girl Guide movement, with roles including division commissioner for Kent.
+In 1963 she was President of the Pinnacle Club.